DabblinMod/DivineBankAccount/README.md

 # DivineBankAccount
-Using two classes and Polymorphism to create bank accounts for two gods to add or remove money from their respective accounts.
+Using two classes and Polymorphism to create bank accounts for individuals to add or remove money from their respective accounts.